RPath: History

 rPath was founded in April 2005, and was originally known for packaging applications as virtual appliances for its independent software vendors (ISVs) and end-user customers.
 It was co-founded by Erik Troan, co-author of Red Hat Package Manager (RPM), a popular Linux package management system.
-Troan had left Red Hat in 2004 to found a company called Specifix.
+Troan had left Red Hat in 2004 to create a company called Specifix.
 The first CEO was Bill Marshall.

 Original investors were North Bridge Venture Partners and General Catalyst Partners, with $6.4 million in funding disclosed in September 2005.

-A $9.1 million investment in February 2007 including new investor Wakefield Group was disclosed.
+A $9.1 million investment in February 2007 including a new investor Wakefield Group was disclosed.

 A $10 million investment was disclosed on June 24, 2008.
-A $7 million investment was disclosed in October, 2010.
+A $7 million investment was disclosed during October, 2010.

-The company headquarters were in Raleigh, North Carolina.
+The company was headquartered in Raleigh, North Carolina.

-rPath was one of the first to market a software appliance.
-In 2009, rPath made a transition to selling to enterprise IT organizations.
-IT automation was seen as the codification of runbooks by some, but rPath industrialized the operational aspects of the data center by modelling software configurations.

-rPath provided a commercial version control platform for deployed software systems. rPath was not a source code management system.
-Rather, it was an operational management system that applies the principles and disciplines of source code control to the management of deployable software systems—specifically, system manifests, packages, binaries, policies and system configurations.
+rPath was one of the first companies to market a software appliance.
+In 2009, rPath made a transition to selling its products to enterprise IT organizations.
+IT automation was seen as the codification of runbooks by some, but rPath industrialized the operational aspects of the data center by modelling software configurations. rPath provided a commercial version control platform for deployed software systems. rPath was not a source code management system, but rather, an operational management system that applies the principles and disciplines of source code control to the management of deployable software systems—specifically, system manifests, packages, binaries, policies and system configurations.
 Version control aids systems to be quickly reproduced, patched and updated, rollback-ed and reported on.

-rPath provided a deeply modelled system inventory.
-This inventory granularly describes the desired state of every file, binary, application component, and software stack on every production system—with complete information about applied policies and dependencies—as version-controlled system manifests.
-These manifests are actionable models for managing the complete lifecycle of deployed systems, providing the basis for understanding change impact and controlling change.
-Also, rather than applying universal updates, patches and updates can be targeted to only the systems that require change.
+rPath provided a system inventory.
+This inventory described the desired state of every file, binary, application component, and software stack on every production system—with complete information about applied policies and dependencies—as version-controlled system manifests.
+These manifests were actionable models for managing the complete lifecycle of deployed systems, providing the basis for understanding change impact and controlling change.
+Also, rather than applying universal updates, patches and updates could be targeted to only the systems that require change.